Cassava: Food and drink

-Culinary

-Cassava-based dishes are widely consumed wherever the plant is cultivated; some have regional, national, or ethnic importance.
-Cassava must be cooked properly to detoxify it before it is eaten.

-Cassava can be cooked in many ways.
-The root of the sweet variety has a delicate flavor and can replace potatoes.
-It is used in cholent in some households.
-It can be made into a flour that is used in breads, cakes and cookies.
-In Brazil, detoxified cassava is ground and cooked to a dry, often hard or crunchy meal known as farofa used as a condiment, toasted in butter, or eaten alone as a side dish.

-Preparation
+Preparation of bitter cassava

+An ancestral method used by the indigenous people of the Caribbean to detoxify cassava is by peeling, grinding, and mashing; filtering the mash through a basket tube (sebucan or tipiti) to remove the hydrogen cyanide; and drying and sieving the mash for flour.
+The poisonous filtrate water was boiled to release the hydrogen cyanide, and used as a base for stews.

 A safe processing method known as the "wetting method" is to mix the cassava flour with water into a thick paste, spread it in a thin layer over a basket and then let it stand for five hours at 30 °C in the shade.
-In that time, about 83% of the cyanogenic glycosides are broken down by the linamarase; the resulting hydrogen cyanide escapes to the atmosphere, making the flour safe for consumption the same evening.
+In that time, about 83% of the cyanogenic glycosides are broken down by linamarase; the resulting hydrogen cyanide escapes to the atmosphere, making the flour safe for consumption the same evening.

 The traditional method used in West Africa is to peel the roots and put them into water for three days to ferment.
 The roots are then dried or cooked.
 In Nigeria and several other west African countries, including Ghana, Cameroon, Benin, Togo, Ivory Coast, and Burkina Faso, they are usually grated and lightly fried in palm oil to preserve them.
-The result is a foodstuff called gari.
-Fermentation is also used in other places such as Indonesia (see Tapai).
+The result is a foodstuff called garri.
+Fermentation is also used in other places such as Indonesia, such as Tapai.
 The fermentation process also reduces the level of antinutrients, making the cassava a more nutritious food.
 The reliance on cassava as a food source and the resulting exposure to the goitrogenic effects of thiocyanate has been responsible for the endemic goiters seen in the Akoko area of southwestern Nigeria.

-A project called "BioCassava Plus" uses bioengineering to grow cassava with lower cyanogenic glycosides combined with fortification of vitamin A, iron and protein to improve the nutrition of people in sub-Saharan Africa.
+Bioengineering has been applied to grow cassava with lower cyanogenic glycosides combined with fortification of vitamin A, iron and protein to improve the nutrition of people in sub-Saharan Africa.

+In Guyana the traditional cassareep is made from bitter cassava juice.
+The juice is boiled until it is reduced by half in volume, to the consistency of molasses and flavored with spices—including cloves, cinnamon, salt, sugar, and cayenne pepper.
+Traditionally, cassareep was boiled in a soft pot, the actual "pepper pot", which would absorb the flavors and also impart them (even if dry) to foods such as rice and chicken cooked in it.
+The poisonous but volatile hydrogen cyanide is evaporated by heating.
+Nevertheless, improperly cooked cassava has been blamed for a number of deaths.
+Amerindians from Guyana reportedly made an antidote by steeping chili peppers in rum.
+The natives of Guyana traditionally brought the product to town in bottles, and it is available on the US market in bottled form.